 India Hicks, the creator of the eponymous home décor and lifestyle brand, is a force of nature.
-The celebrated designer challenges all who come onto her path, to live an extraordinary life!
-An author, former model, TV host, she is exuberant, gracious, and quite proud of her accomplishments.
+The celebrated designer challenges all who come across her path to live an extraordinary life!
+An author, former model, and TV host, she is exuberant, gracious, and quite proud of her accomplishments.
 Her latest endeavor is the launch of her new collection of high-quality accessories.

-A natural beauty, India has been ‘on the road’ for some time, away from her homes in London and Harbour Island, Bahamas, enticing women of all ages to join in her extraordinary pursuit.
-She has added another dimension to her growing empire--along the lines of a trunk show business.
+A natural beauty, India has been “on the road” for some time, away from her homes in London and Harbour Island, Bahamas, enticing women of all ages to join her in her extraordinary pursuit.
+She has added another dimension to her growing empire—along the lines of a trunk show business.
 The format is an “entrepreneurial opportunity” for women to hold events in their homes or private clubs.
 The objective is to entice women to shop, and sign on to host their own gatherings.
-But as India stresses, in defying the traditional shopping experience, “I want to build a community, not a company”.
+But as India stresses, in defying the traditional shopping experience, “I want to build a community, not a company.”

 According to The Telegraph, India Hicks is 678th in line to the British throne.
 A granddaughter of Lord Mountbatten, she is the goddaughter of the future King of England Prince Charles (she was a bridesmaid at his wedding to Lady Diana Spencer over 30 years ago).
 Her mother, Lady Pamela Mountbatten Hicks, is a great-great-grandchild of Queen Victoria and relative of multiple European royal houses.
 And her father, David Nightingale Hicks, was a renowned interior designer of the 1960s and 1970s.

 ELYSZE HELD [E.H.] / Who has impacted you most in your life and how?